About

 It was only until eighth grade that he picked a pen for real.
 He became intrigued by the idea of writing an autobiography.
 He started out on a diary with his broken English as tenses constantly eluded him.
 But he never stopped.

 It was in the ninth grade when he was introduced to an English teacher Kirty Kochar in Zenith School, Vadodara, whose idea about literature further aggrandized his dream.
 It gave wings to it.
 She was one of the primal reasons why the love for literature intensified.
-Her recommendations became his first priority.
-He was caught one day by his father, reading Dan Brown placed between his Science Workbook when he had an exam the very next day.
+Her recommendations became his priority.
+He was caught one day by his father, reading Dan Brown placed in his Science Workbook when he had an exam the very next day.

-It was also somewhere around that time when he came up with his first poem which obviously got lost in pages of time.
+It was also somewhere around that time when he came up with his first poem which got lost in pages of time.
 But with that, his poetic sojourn took a sharp shape.
 He wrote sonnets and ballads, many short stories, almost a novel, but nothing could ever really find a true direction.

-His father would be mad at him for not preparing for his English Exams as he would politely respond, “What is there to prepare?
+His father would be mad at him for not preparing for his English Exams while he would politely respond, “What is there to prepare?
 These are stories in the book, and I know all of them by heart.”

 He went on to win numerous Essay Competitions in School and was always the highest scorer in English.